FarahMohammedAlmutairi/ics344-security-project/Phase 1: Setup and Compromise the Service/Task 1.2.md

 ## 🎯 Objective

 Use a custom Bash script with Hydra to perform a brute-force attack on the SSH service of Metasploitable3.
-Demonstrate valid credentials and provide proof of concept.

 ---